Umarb2003/High-Power-Inverting-Buck-Boost-Converter/README.md

 The original project link is listed below: https://circuitdigest.com/electronic-circuits/high-power-inverting-buck-boost-converter-circuit-design-with-tl494

-I recreated the original author's schematic on Altium Designer, and utilized it to design a custom PCB.
+I recreated the original designer's schematic on Altium Designer, and utilized it to create a custom PCB board.
 The schematic and footprint files are shown below.

 Circuit schematic of Buck boost Converter design